This post may contain affiliate links. Please read our disclosure policy.

 Why this recipe works:

-Texas Sheet Cake is basically a combination of a light and fluffy chocolate cake and my super popular Five Minute Fudge.
+Texas Sheet Cake is basically a combination of a light and fluffy chocolate cake and my super popular Microwave Fudge.
 That’s right.
-That frosting on top is unlike any buttercream or cream cheese or brown butter frosting you’ve ever had.
+That frosting on top is unlike any Italian buttercream or cream cheese frosting or brown butter frosting you’ve ever had.

 I had never made a sheet cake before because I didn’t have a 10×15 baking dish.
 I finally got myself one, so you’d better believe this ain’t the last sheet cake recipe you’ll be seeing from me.